devzhk/devzhk.github.io/_pages/about.md

 **Biography**: I am currently a PhD candidate at Caltech in Computing + Mathematical Sciences advised by [Yisong Yue](http://www.yisongyue.com/).
 Before Caltech, I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2020.

-My research interests primarily lie in advancing generative modeling techniques and exploring their applications to inverse problems.
-Currently, I particularly focus on diffusion models and their role in solving inverse problems.
+My research interests lie in the realm of deep generative modeling and inverse problems.
+I develop scalable and efficient generative models and design algorithms to solve ill-posed problems in a probabilistic framework.

-I am supported by PIMCO Data Science Graduate Fellowhip.
+I am supported by PIMCO Data Science Graduate Fellowship.

 I enjoy photography in my spare time.
 You can find my photography portfolio on [this website](https://hzphotography.myportfolio.com/).